atch2203/blog/src/content/blog/ledsticks.md

 ![altText](@assets/images/ledsticks/magforcering.jpg)
 ![altText](@assets/images/ledsticks/falconring.jpg)

-I also tried 3d printing a hex driver, but it's not as good as a metal one and can strip with high torques.
-The cad file for it can be found [here]()
+I also tried 3d printing a hex driver, but it's not as good as a metal one and can strip with high torques, even with 100% infill.
+The cad file for it can be found [here](https://cad.onshape.com/documents/e4e9ed2b31520d2c20281403/w/65ed8747473d74d45583c6b6/e/9a768c1a98c89f900afbfe04).